-Have you ever read a passage that was written by the apostle Paul and thought, “That’s too hard for me to understand.”
-If you have, don’t feel bad.
-We’ve all been there.
+Have you ever read a passage that was written by the apostle Paul and thought, “That’s too hard for me to understand”?
+My guess is that most of us have been there.
 Even the apostle Peter sometimes had trouble with the depths of Paul’s intellect.
 Don’t believe me?
 Check out Peter’s words from 2 Peter 3:14-16:

 Notice please that even though Peter readily admitted that some of Paul’s writings were hard to understand, he also praised those writings.
-You see, Peter was an unlearned fisherman and Paul was a scholarly theologian, but there was no rivalry.
+Despite the fact that Peter was an unlearned fisherman and Paul was a scholarly theologian, there was no rivalry between the two.
 Each man sincerely appreciated the other one’s ministry.

-I hope you understand that the world needs Peters.
-I also hope you understand that it needs Pauls too.
-Peter can reach types of people that Paul can’t, just as Paul can reach types that Peter can’t.
-Since God doesn’t use a cookie-cutter or an assembly line when He creates people, we should never confine ministry to one particular type of Christian.
-The fact is, if you are a Christian and you are breathing, God can use you in His service.
+You see, the world needs what both Peter and Paul have to offer.
+A Peter can reach people that a Paul can’t, just as a Paul can reach people that a Peter can’t.
+Since God doesn’t use a cookie-cutter when He creates people, we should never confine ministry to one particular type of Christian.
+That’s why I can report with such confidence that if you are a Christian and you are breathing, God can use you in His service.